 - The employer should clearly identify the company culture.
 Ensure that new employees are well aware of all company policies, dress code, vacation and sick days, medical leave, etc.

 - The employer should think ahead.
 Don’t just create an orientation for onboarding; you’ll want to provide additional feedback and training for what is expected of such employees after a period of time.

 If you need help creating a better onboarding process for your company, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.